OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

 - Only addresses with the general `GOVERNOR_ROLE` can grant roles
-- After granting, you can verify the role using `hasContractSpecificRole` method
+- After granting, verify the role using `hasContractSpecificRole` method
-- The same method can grant other contract-specific roles (KEEPER_ROLE, CURATOR_ROLE, etc.) by changing the `role` parameter
+- Contract-specific roles are scoped to individual contracts, not global
+- Each role type grants different permissions on the contract

-### Access Control - Revoke Whitelisted Role
+### Revoke Contract-Specific Role from Address

-Revoke the whitelisted role from a specific address for a vault (fleet contract).
-This removes the address's ability to perform deposits and withdrawals on a whitelisted fleet.
+Revoke a contract-specific role from an address for a vault (fleet contract).
+This removes the address's ability to perform role-specific operations on that contract.

-**Required Role:** The executing address must have the `GOVERNOR_ROLE` to revoke roles from other addresses.
+**Required Role:** The executing address must have the general `GOVERNOR_ROLE` to revoke roles from other addresses.

 **Parameters:**

 - **chainId**: The chain where the contract (fleet) is deployed
 - **role**: The contract-specific role to revoke.
-Use `ContractSpecificRoleName.WHITELISTED_ROLE` for whitelist revocations
+Use one of:
+  - `ContractSpecificRoleName.WHITELISTED_ROLE`
+  - `ContractSpecificRoleName.KEEPER_ROLE`
+  - `ContractSpecificRoleName.CURATOR_ROLE`
+  - `ContractSpecificRoleName.COMMANDER_ROLE`
 - **contractAddress**: The target contract (e.g. Fleet / LazyVault) address
 - **targetAddress**: The address (EOA or contract) to revoke the role from